qmlbook/qmlbook/docs/ch08-felgo/felgo.rst

     :start-after: M2>>
     :end-before: <<M2

 `SimpleRow <https://felgo.com/doc/felgo-simplerow/>`_ is a flexible Felgo component which represents a single entry in a list.
-It has many useful properties such as title, primary text and subtext.
+It has many useful properties such as image, primary text and subtext.
 It also tries to be smart and picks out the corresponding model keys automatically.
 In the example, the ``text``, ``detailText``, and ``image`` are set this way.
 Check out the `element documentation <https://felgo.com/doc/felgo-simplerow/>`_ for a complete list of what model properties are picked up automatically by ``SimpleRow``.

 ``SimpleRow`` is composed of different QML items that are exposed through properties.
 You can tweak each item if the default setup is not satisfying.
 In the example, we are overriding the ``radius`` property of the ``image`` item to create a rounded image.